james-trayford/jdaviz_listener_startup/README.md

 ### Notebooks

-We have a few notebooks as a starting point in the `./notebook/` directory.
+We have a notebook as a starting point in the `./notebook/` directory:

+`notebook/GettingStarted.ipynb`